 Further information about use of and access to your personal data, details of organisations with whom we regularly share data, information about how long we retain your data and how to change your consent to being contacted, please visit:

 Requesting details of personal information we hold about you

 You may request details of personal information which we hold about you free of charge.
 If you would like a copy of the information held on you please ask to fill out a Subject Access Request Form.
-We will respond in 40 days.
+We will respond in 30 days.
 We reserve the right to refuse or charge for requests that are manifestly unfounded or excessive.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
-We will promptly correct any information.
+We will promptly correct any information found to be incorrect.